Preheat the oven to 425 degrees F. Line a rimmed baking sheet with foil.

 Meanwhile, whisk together the mayonnaise, sour cream, chives, garlic powder, onion powder and Worcestershire sauce in a small bowl until combined; set aside.

-Set up a breading station with the flour in 1 medium bowl, the beaten egg with a splash of water in another medium bowl and the panko in a third.
-Generously season the chicken pieces with 1/4 teaspoon each salt and pepper.
+Set up a breading station with the flour in 1 medium bowl, the beaten egg in another medium bowl and the panko in a third.
+Generously season the chicken tenders with 1/4 teaspoon each salt and pepper.
 Dredge the tenders in the flour a few pieces at a time.
 Tap off the excess flour before dipping the tenders into the egg.
 Allow the excess egg to drip off, then coat the tenders in the panko.
-Set the breaded pieces on a plate.
+Set the breaded chicken on a plate.
 Repeat until all the tenders have been coated.

 Heat the oil in a large skillet over medium heat, then add the chicken in a single layer.
 Cook until browned on the bottom, about 3 minutes, then flip.
 Cook until the chicken is cooked through and browned on the other side, 3 minutes more.
 Transfer to a wire rack or paper towel-lined plate.